The Many-Worlds Calculus: Induced Equations

-This is simply proven by replacing every wire by two contractions of arity zero (sixth axiom of \cref{fig:eq_incomplete} with $n = 0$), and then using the naturality of the contraction of arity zero (last two lines of \cref{fig:eq_incomplete} with $n = 0$) to consume every generator.
+\end{lem} \begin{proof} This is proven by replacing every wire by two contractions of arity zero (sixth axiom of Figure~\ref{fig:eq_incomplete} with $n = 0$), and then using the naturality of the contraction of arity zero (last two lines of Figure~\ref{fig:eq_incomplete} with $n = 0$) to consume every generator. \end{proof}